2024

 Average= 60+50=110/2= 55

-The average number of employees in the month of January in this example is 55.
+The average number of employees in January in this example is 55.

 Causes and effects of high turnover rate